jonidacali/TwitterClient/README.md

     * User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
     * Profile view should include that user's timeline

-Story that was present in week 3 but didn't make it for this week: Replying in the detailed view of a tweet
+//Story that was present in week 3 but didn't make it for this week: Replying in the detailed view of a tweet

 Week 3
 ===================